activitypub-schema/proposal/README.md

 ## Contribution

-If you have any corrections or language fixes feel free to create a Pull Request!
+If you have any corrections or found a typo feel free to create a Pull Request!

 ## Contact